NgoKietLac/NgoKietLac/README.md

 ## Hi there 👋

-I'm Nguyen Dang Thuan, I want to become a game Dev.
+I'm Nguyen Dang Thuan, I want to become a game developer.
+Currently, I am a mobile developer.